 - It supports up to 41 sensors.

-- It runs on AC but it has a backup battery that can power it for up to 2 days.
+- It runs on AC but it has a backup battery that can power it for 8 hours.

 - An 85dB siren is built into the base to sound in an emergency.